moazzemhossainnahid/moazzemhossainnahid/README.md

-In the early stage, I started my career as a Marketing Officer and then rapidly moved into Web Design & Development.
+In the early stage, I started my career as a Marketing Officer and then rapidly moved into Web Design and Development.

-I Have Completed Web Design Course from Robi 10 Minute School.
+I Have Completed a Web Design Course from Robi 10 Minute School.
-Currently Completed Web Development Course From Programming Hero as Front-End Web Developer.
+Currently Completed a Web Development Course From Programming Hero as a Front-End Web Developer.
 And won a reward (SCIC selection) from the Programming Hero for my Better Performance.

-I enjoy when completed a project and I work hard to reach the destination.
+I enjoy it when complete a project and I work hard to reach the destination.
 I love team leading, project management, problem-solving, and of course strategic decision-making!
 I'm a big fan of taking ownership and exploring technical and business challenges to achieve the best output.
-I consider myself As a fully dedicated, dynamic, punctual, efficient, quick responder, and also very convivial.
+I consider myself a fully dedicated, dynamic, punctual, efficient, quick responder, and also very convivial.

 Contact Me at: moazzemhossainnahid@gmail.com